auth0/docs/articles/quickstart/webapp/java-ee/_includes/_login.md

 ## Display user information

 You can use the `Auth0JwtPrincipal` to get profile information for the authenticated user.
-The following code sample demonstrates how to use the claims on the [ID token](https://auth0.com/docs/tokens/id-token) to set profile data as a request attribute:
+The following code sample demonstrates how to use the claims on the <a href="https://auth0.com/docs/tokens/id-token" target="_blank">ID token</a> to set profile data as a request attribute:

 ```java
 // src/main/java/com/auth0/example/web/HomeServlet.java